HOME HEALTH AIDE

 Position Summary

-A CHW is a frontline public health worker who is a trusted member of and/or has an unusually close understanding of the community served.
+A Certified CHW is a frontline public health worker who is a trusted member of and/or has an unusually close understanding of the community served.
 This trusting relationship enables the worker to serve as a liaison/link/intermediary between health/social services and the community to facilitate access to services and improve the quality and cultural competence of service delivery.
 [1]

 A Home Health Aide assists the disabled, chronically ill, or cognitively impaired by assisting with daily tasks (such as dressing and bathing), simple housekeeping (such as laundry and dishes), shopping, planning appointments, and providing companionship.
 Provide routine individualized healthcare such as changing bandages and dressing wounds, and applying topical medications to the elderly, convalescents, or persons with disabilities at the patient’s home or in a care facility.
 Monitor or report changes in health status.
 May also provide personal care such as bathing, dressing, and grooming of patients.
 [4]